Home Doh Ref

 doh host_load package1 package2

-# Remove packages from host_load immediately (routes to: doh bootpod host_load ~package1 ~package2)
+# Mark packages for removal from host_load (routes to: doh bootpod host_load ~~package1 ~~package2)

 Manage Dohball Hosts (Legacy)